dhis2/wow-backend/guides/new_database_table_flyway_migration.md

 * Use lowercase table and column names.
 DHIS 2 uses lowercase naming of all database relations.
 PostgreSQL will use lowercase values for non-quoted values in any case.
 * Quote column names with double quotes in case of special or reserved characters.
 This is optional for names without special or reserved characters but is a healthy approach in any case.
 * Use uppercase for all SQL keywords such as `CREATE TABLE IF NOT EXISTS`.
 * Do not include a schema reference, such as `public`, in table names.
-Implementations may install the DHIS 2 database in a schema other than `public`.
+Implementations may restore the DHIS 2 database in a schema other than `public`.

 ## Example